The Future of Remote Work: Economic Implications and Workforce Dynamics

 5.1 Digital Divide

-Access to reliable internet and technology remains a barrier for workers in developing regions, limiting participation in the remote economy.
+Access to reliable internet and modern technology remains a hurdle for many workers, especially in developing regions.
+This digital divide limits participation in the remote economy.

 Internet Penetration Rates (2023)